-Lockwood is notable for being the first woman in the nation to become Chief Justice of a state Supreme Court.
-She passed the bar in 1925 and was a state legislator and Superior Court Judge before ascending to the Arizona Supreme Court — paving the nearly identical career path Sandra O’Connor eventually took to the U.S. Supreme Court.
+Lockwood is notable for being the first woman in the nation to become Chief Justice of a state Supreme Court serving in that capacity twice — from 1965 through 1966 and from 1970 through 1971.
+She passed the bar in 1925 and was a state legislator and Superior Court Judge before ascending to the Arizona Supreme Court in 1960 — paving the nearly identical career path Sandra O’Connor eventually took to the U.S. Supreme Court.
 O’Connor, was elected to both the state legislature and as a Maricopa County Superior Court Judge (prior to the 1974 advent of “merit selection”) before her stint on the Arizona Court of Appeals.
 O’Connor was not a member of the state’s Supreme Court.

 In an unprecedented move, Democrat Ruth McGregor was appointed to Arizona’s Supreme Court in 1998 by Republican Gov. Jane Hull.
 She has since retired.